The MT8 Pro from Magura is the German brand’s lighter-weight cross-country and trail brake.

-Bleeding the brakes is a basic affair with Magura’s kit.
-Largely it involved pushing and pulling fluid via a screw-in hose from a syringe at the caliper, with an open syringe pushed into the lever’s bleed port to act as a reservoir.
+Bleeding the brakes is a basic affair using Magura’s kit.
+Largely it involves pushing and pulling fluid via a screw-in hose from a syringe at the caliper, with an open syringe pushed into the lever’s bleed port to act as a reservoir.

 Magura MT8 Pro brakes performance

-Magura is known for the modulation offered by its brakes, and the MT8 Pro is no different, with the brake’s upper power levels coming right at the end of the longish lever stroke.
+Magura is known for the modulation offered by its brakes, and the MT8 Pro is no different, with the brake’s upper power levels coming right at the end of the fairly long lever stroke.

-From the factory I found the bleed to be relatively poor, with a vague-feeling lever that was inconsistent with how far one could pull it, often to the bar.
+From the factory, I found the bleed to be relatively poor, with a vague-feeling lever that was inconsistent with how far I could pull it, often to the bar.
 The brakes felt a lot better after I’d given them a thorough bleed.